 Fiona Hyslop MSP

-Cabinet Secretary for Culture, Tourism and External Affairs
+Cabinet Secretary for Economy, Fair Work and Culture

 Fiona Hyslop was elected a Lothians MSP in 1999 and was a member of the Parliament’s Education Committee.
 In 2007 she was appointed Cabinet Secretary for Education and Lifelong Learning and was responsible for re-establishing the principle of free higher education in Scotland.